Welcome to the Detroit Firefighters Association’s information page.

 Below you will find a summary of your benefits and other descriptions of your plan.
 Also, you can find specific documents for enrollment, reimbursement, fact sheets, and more.

-As a retired DFFA member, you are eligible for a Health Reimbursement Arrangement (HRA) through Automated Benefit Services.
+As a retired DFFA member, you are eligible for a Health Reimbursement Arrangement (HRA) through Kapnick Insurance Group.
 You will find a Q & A sheet below, however, if you have any further questions feel free to contact us.
 You can also find information specific to your HRA by logging into our online web portal.

 Thank you for your service to the city of Detroit.

 The CDPSU HRA Plan (the “Plan”) is designed to permit eligible retired City of Detroit Police and Fire Fighter Employees to obtain reimbursement of covered out-of-pocket medical care expenses on a non-taxable basis.

 As a result of collective bargaining, the CDPSU now receives contributions

 from the City of Detroit (City) to finance an HRA for post-January 1, 2015 public

 safety retirees, which were previously directed to the COPS Trust.

 Eligible participants include City public safety employees who retire after January

 1, 2015 while covered under collective bargaining agreements (CBAs) between the